 Under the Tailoring Rules, most covered savings and loan holding companies with average total consolidated assets of \$100 billion or more, but less than \$250 billion, are subject to supervisory stress tests on a biennial basis, in even calendar years.
-If in the future Synchrony has average total consolidated assets of \$100 billion or more based on a four quarter average, it will become subject to these stress tests following a transition period of at least five quarters.
+Because Synchrony had average total consolidated assets of \$100 billion or more based on a four quarter average as of March 31, 2023, it will become subject to these stress tests following a transition period of at least five quarters.
+Synchrony currently expects that the 2026 supervisory stress test is the first stress test in which it will be required to participate.

-Additionally, under a final rule issued on January 19, 2021, the Federal Reserve Board has subjected covered savings and loan holding companies with average total consolidated assets of \$100 billion or more to a stress capital buffer in lieu of the 2.5% capital conservation buffer.
-The stress capital buffer is calculated as the amount of loss of common equity Tier 1 capital incurred by the company in the severely adverse scenario of the most recent supervisory stress test exercise, assuming certain continued payments on capital instruments, and is subject to a floor of 2.5% of risk-weighted assets.
-If in the future Synchrony has average total consolidated assets of \$100 billion or more based on a four quarter average, it will become subject to the stress capital buffer, and as a result, its capital requirements may increase and its ability to pay dividends, make other capital distributions, or redeem or repurchase its stock may be adversely impacted.
-See "-Legislative and Regulatory Developments" for additional information.
+Covered savings and loan holding companies with average total consolidated assets of \$100 billion or more are subject to a stress capital buffer in lieu of the 2.5% capital conservation buffer.
+The stress capital buffer is calculated as the amount of loss of common equity Tier 1 capital incurred by the Company in the severely adverse scenario of the most recent supervisory stress test exercise, assuming certain continued payments on capital instruments, and is subject to a floor of 2.5% of risk-weighted assets.
+Because Synchrony had average total consolidated assets of \$100 billion or more based on a four quarter average at March 31, 2023, it will become subject to the stress capital buffer once it begins to participate in supervisory stress tests.
+As a result, its capital requirements may increase and its ability to pay dividends, make other capital distributions, or redeem or repurchase its stock may be adversely impacted.

-Under a December 2018 final rule, banking organizations may elect to phase in the regulatory capital effects of the CECL model, the new accounting standard for credit losses, over three years.
+Under a December 2018 final rule, banking organizations were permitted to phase in the regulatory capital effects of the CECL model, the new accounting standard for credit losses, over three years.
 On March 27, 2020, the CARES Act was signed into law, and included a provision that permits financial institutions to defer temporarily the use of CECL.
 In a related action, the joint federal bank regulatory agencies issued an interim final rule effective March 31, 2020, that allows banking organizations that implemented CECL in 2020 to elect to mitigate the effects of the CECL accounting standard on their regulatory capital for two years.
 This two-year delay is in addition to the three-year transition period that the agencies had already made available in December 2018.
 Synchrony and the Bank have elected to defer the regulatory capital effects of CECL in accordance with the interim final rule, and not to apply the deferral of CECL available under the CARES Act.
-As a result, the effects of CECL on Synchrony's and the Bank's regulatory capital were delayed through the year 2021, and have begun to be phased-in over a three-year period from January 1, 2022 through December 31, 2024.
+As a result, the effects of CECL on Synchrony's and the Bank's regulatory capital were delayed through the year 2021, and are being phased-in over a three-year period from January 1, 2022 through December 31, 2024.
 Under the March 31, 2020 interim final rule, the amount of adjustments to regulatory capital deferred until the phase-in period included both the initial impact of a banking organization's adoption of CECL at January 1, 2020, and 25% of subsequent changes in its allowance for credit losses during each quarter of the two-year period ended December 31, 2021.